ellenoireQ/CactusScrapper/README.md

 ![Logo](src-tauri/icons/icon.png)

 A Simple and Lightweight web scraping application built with Rust, Tauri, and Reqwest/Scraper.
+Using material design color scheme for beauty UI.

 ---